 What Causes It?

-During a growth spurt, your child’s heel bone grows faster than the muscles, tendons, and ligaments in her leg.
+During a growth spurt, your child’s heel bone grows faster than the muscles, tendons, and ligaments in their leg.
 In fact, the heel is one of your child’s first body parts to reach full adult size.
 When the muscles and tendons can’t grow fast enough to keep up, they are stretched too tight.

 How Does It Affect Your Child?